 Bottom line: Expose them to prayer and the power of it.
 Then pray God continues to pursue their hearts.

 So how about you?
-How do you teach your children to pray powerful prayers?
+How do you go about teaching kids to pray powerful prayers?

 We’d love to hear from you in the comments below.